switowski/portfolio/src/posts/2022/how-to-benchmark-python-code/index.md

 ## Beware of how you structure your code

 Running benchmarks is the easy part.
 The tricky part is to remember to write your code in a way that won't "cheat".
-When I first wrote [Sorting Lists]({% postUrl "sorting-lists" %}) article, I was so happy to find that `sort()` was so much faster than `sorted()`.
-"OMG, I found the holy grail of sorting in Python" - I thought.
+When I first wrote [Sorting Lists]({% postUrl "sorting-lists" %}) article, I was so happy to find that `sort()` was so much faster than `sorted()`. "*OMG, I found the holy grail of sorting in Python*" - I thought.
 Then someone pointed out that `list.sort()` sorts the list in place.
 So if I run my benchmarks, the first iteration will sort the list (which is slow), and each next iteration will sort an already sorted list (which is much faster).
 I had to update my article and start paying more attention to how I organize my benchmarks.

 ## Conclusion